The Puget Sound office market continues to stabilize as market fundamentals begin to find momentum.

-Similar trends are expected to persist during the back half of 2024 with tepid office demand coupled with historically high vacancy/ availability rates and negative net absorption.
-Although a full office rebound appears to be in the distant future, it will be worth monitoring a few indicators during the near term including in-office employee policies, levels of sublease space as a percentage of total available space, future space planning models and density levels, leasing and net absorption trends, inflation rates, interest rates, pre-commitment levels for new construction and future lender underwriting policy changes.
+While a full office rebound appears to be in the distant future, cautious optimism is already taking shape for 2025 with hopes that the market will find solid footing for future growth.
+A few indicators will be worth monitoring over the near-term including return to office employee policies, levels of sublease space as a percentage of total available space, future space planning models and density levels, leasing and net absorption trends, inflation rates, interest rates, pre-commitment levels for new construction and future lender underwriting policy changes.

 VACANT SPACE/RATE